xyiorgyx/REACT-Portfolio/README.md

 # React Portfolio

 ## Decription
-This portfolio is intended to show the basiuc skills or REACT use while show casing projects and challenges that have been condiucted by me.
+This portfolio is intended to show some of my basic skills, like REACT while show casing some of the projects and challenges that have completed over the months.

 ## Git hub link
 https://github.com/xyiorgyx/REACT-Portfolio